 A 2017 British research, released in the Journal of Youth Studies, analyzed 900 teens aged 12 to 15.
 Their research showed that close to 20% of them “almost always” wake up at night to log in, and girls also fared far worse than boys.
 Also, both genders reported feeling “less happy” than the peers with undisturbed sleep.
 Sleep loss can lead to depression symptoms – moodiness, irritability, feeling exhausted and unmotivated, weaker immune system, muscle ache, etc.

-7. Its use could inadvertently lead to suicide
+10. Its use could inadvertently lead to suicid*

-We’ll end with the most destructive indicator social media is bad.
+We’ll now look at the most destructive indicator social media is bad.
 Although indirect and hard to pinpoint the percentage, there’s data to support it.
 According to The American Association of Suicidology, the suicide rates between 10-year-olds and 14-year-olds, albeit still very low, grew more than 50% in the last 3 decades (1990-2020).
+That’s exactly when the influence of videos, movies, and several other medias started exploding in popularity.
+If you, or anyone you know, need help, please contact the suicid* helpline.
+You can just Google the term, and it will show you the number you should contact to.